slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Hints:

-- Use «we».
-Mean it and take responsability.
+- Use «we» and mean it—take responsibility.
-- Bring options to the table.
-It’s easier to negotiate down.
+- Bring options to the table. it’s easier to negotiate down.

 > *"A quarrel is quickly settled when deserted by one party; there is no battle unless there be two."
 -- Seneca [-004]*